Videomancer

 - LCD screen

-- User feedback for System settings and functions, States, Motion modes, and Parameter values
+- User feedback for SYSTEM settings and functions, STATE Presets, Modulation modes, Parameter values, and MOTION Timecode / BPM

 - Front panel LED lights